 For information about the Cable Advisory Committee, please click here.
 The CAC was responsible in a majority of the work compiled in navigating the state and federal laws for cable franchising.

 Princeton Broadband Municipal Light Plant (PBMLP):

 For information about the Princeton Broadband Municipal Light Plant, please click here.
-The PBMLP is responsible for the ongoing "make-ready" project.
+The PBMLP is responsible for the completed "make-ready" project.